tomasrollo/wrappity/README.md

 # Wrappity

 _Wrappity is a Python package for easier access to deeply nested dictionaries._

 _Pure Python, no dependencies, lightweight (200 LOC)._

 ## What does it do

 Wrappity allows you to access deeply nested dictionaries and combinations of `dicts` and `lists` using simple attribute 'dot' notation.
-It is especially useful when your input are volatile json structures that changing during runtime.
+It is especially useful when your input are volatile json structures where you can't enforce uniformity.

 Instead of...
 ```python